mingaliu/DocumentDBStudio/README.md

 <br />
     The tool run on Windows and requires .Net Framework 4.0 installed on your machine.<br />

+Future ideas to improve:
+<br /> 1.
+Richer intellisense support for editor (Syntax highlighting for SQL/Javascript, easy grid based editing for JSON).

 I welcome everyone to contribue to this project.

-Here is some ideas to do next:
-<br /> 1.
-Another tab for RequestOptions (for pre/post trigger,  sessionToken etc).
-<br /> 2.
-Richer support for editor (Syntax highlighting for SQL/Javascript, easy grid based editing for JSON).
-<br /> 3.
-Some small update including: Paging for documents, Add option to refresh resource itself.
-<br /> 4.
-UI refinement.
+Drop me a note (mingaliu@hotmail.com) if you have anyquestion.